 Budget vs Luxury Travel in India with Kids: Where Comfort Really Matters

 How much comfort do families need in India?
-Compare budget vs luxury travel across the Golden Triangle and where spending more helps.
+Compare budget vs luxury travel in India with kids.
+We travelled across the Golden Triangle and review where to spend and where to save.

 Our First Trip: India on a Shoestring